krdarrah/trigBoard_docs/docs/supportedServices.rst

 		.. image:: images/groupkey.png
 			:align: center

 And that's all there is to it!
-You can always delete the subscription code as well, like if you were giving someone temporary access.

 .. _IFTTT: